saeeddiscovery/windows_terminal/ReadMe.md

     Set-Theme Zash
     ```

-> Change Set-Theme parameter to your desired theme's name
+> - Change Set-Theme parameter to your desired theme's name
     Theme names are listed in: https://github.com/JanDeDobbeleer/oh-my-posh#themes

 -------------------------
 ## Tab icons

 - Example:
-    - Placing the icon image ubuntu.ico or ubuntu.png in the folder located at
+    - Place the icon image "ubuntu.ico" or "ubuntu.png" in the folder located at
-    %LOCALAPPDATA%\Packages\Microsoft.WindowsTerminal_8wekyb3d8bbwe\RoamingState
+    ``` %LOCALAPPDATA%\Packages\Microsoft.WindowsTerminal_8wekyb3d8bbwe\RoamingState ```
-    - you can display the icon by adding this line to the profile in your settings.json:
+    - you can display the icon by adding this line to the ubuntu profile in the settings.json:

     ```
     "icon": "ms-appdata:///roaming/ubuntu.ico"